Admission and Enrolment Procedures for Foreign Students

 - ESaT Malta, Calm Waters Block A - Dun Anton Debono Street, St Julian's STJ1470, Malta email@example.com

-Language certifications must have been issued up to two years prior to the student's application.
+Language certifications must have been issued no longer than two years prior to the student's application.

 Applicants must send an English language certificate even if the medium of instruction in the first-degree programme was English.

 Applications will be evaluated by a preliminary academic review board, in order to check whether applicants have the necessary academic knowledge, skills and motivation to successfully complete the Master’s programme in International Relations.

 EU students can apply until December 31st 2024.

 Applications for Non-EU students will be evaluated on a rolling basis.
 Results will be available within eight weeks of receipt.
 PLEASE DO NOT CONTACT THE DEPARTMENT REGARDING THE STATUS OF YOUR APPLICATION BEFORE EIGHT WEEKS HAVE ELAPSED FROM SUBMISSION.